x-atlas-consortia/ubkg-etl/generation_framework/README.md

-# Unified Biomedical Knowledge Graph Generation Framework
+# Unified Biomedical Knowledge Graph
+## Generation Framework

 ## Background
 The application architecture that supports the UBKG includes a knowledge graph representing a polyhierarchical organization of interconnected ontologies.

-The scripts in this folder path are used to convert data from ontologies into formats that can be appended to the set of UMLS CSV files.
+The scripts in this repository are used to convert data from ontologies into formats that can be appended to the set of UMLS CSV files.

 ![generation_framework](https://user-images.githubusercontent.com/10928372/202733307-d9a7c76d-8a0a-401f-a0e2-011d8449ac41.jpg)